redux-saga/redux-saga-devtools/README.md

 ## How does it relate to other Redux devtools?

-This should be of course endup as a browser extension (chrome, firefox).
+This would of course endup as a browser extension (chrome, firefox).
 But also intended to release as a themable React Component
 (or many React Components, one per view) so it can be embedded in other Redux devtools (redux-devtools-extension, reactotron)

 For instance there is no final app or npm package.
 You can see how it's used to use by consulting the examples.
 To play with you can start the